virtual-labs/exp-second-order-unity-feedback-system-dei/experiment/procedure.md

                            domain parameters.</p>

 <p style="margin-left:20px;"><strong>3.2.3 Results:</strong></p>
-             <p style="margin-left:30px;">3.2.3.1 Once one more click on the “Run” button to obtain the impulse response plot in s-plane
-                            in the result section and conclusion in the Conclusions section (bottom).</p>
+             <p style="margin-left:30px;">3.2.3.1 Once more, click on the “Run” button to obtain the impulse response plot in the result section and conclusions of the experiment in the Conclusion Section (bottom).</p>